njordhov/mclide/README.md

 MCLIDE
 ======

-Macintosh IDE for Lisp-related languages.
+Macintosh IDE for Clojure and other Lisp-related languages.

-Download prebuilt version:

   https://mclide.com

+A prebuilt version of MCLIDE can be downloaded from the link above.

 == Build ==